devonfw-tutorials/katacoda-scenarios-dev/173_rework-devon4j-app-tutorial_devon4j-app/step1.md

-### a devon4j Sample Application
+### A devon4j Sample Application

+Note: Startup script will take some time for set up.
+After that you can proceed further.

 If you want to create devon4j application on your local machine there are two ways to do it:

 * In eclipse as shown [here](https://devonfw.com/website/pages/docs/devon4j.asciidoc_tutorials.html#tutorial-newapp.asciidoc_from-eclipse)

 * Using command line as shown [here](https://devonfw.com/website/pages/docs/devon4j.asciidoc_tutorials.html#tutorial-newapp.asciidoc_from-command-line)

-Now, we will create sample devon4j application with name *sampleapp*.
+Now, you will create sample devon4j application with name *sampleapp*.
 This step will guide you on how to do it.